hu-macsy/lama_old/scai/dmemo/doc/Distribution.rst

     export SCAI_WEIGHT=0.3,0.5,0.7
     mpirun -np 3 ...

-By these values processor 0 will have 200 values, processor 1 333 and processor 2 467 values.
+In the above example processor 0 (with weight 0.3) owns the first 200 values, processor 1 (weight 0.5) gets 333 and processor 2 (with weight 0.7) the last 467 values.

 GeneralDistribution
 ^^^^^^^^^^^^^^^^^^^

-With the *GeneralDistribution* a fully free distribution can be created.
+With the *GeneralDistribution* any arbitrary distribution can be created.
 Therefore, an array with the owner for each global index must be specified.
 The array must only be available on one processor (root).